Tech 101: What is Digital Marketing?

 It’s easy to get bogged down thinking that digital skills are only important for tech-specific jobs like web development or web design.
-But the truth is, in today’s workplace, digital skills are job skills—a fact that’s highlighted by fields like digital marketing.
+But the truth is, in today’s workplace, digital skills are job skills—a fact that’s highlighted by the increase in careers related to digital marketing.

-The easy answer?
-Digital marketing is a fast-growing industry that, as of this writing, pays an average salary of $40,363 for junior positions and $63,502 for mid-level roles.
+As of this writing, digital marketing as an industry pays an average salary of $40,363 for junior positions and $63,502 for mid-level roles.
 Meanwhile— according to market analysis by Burning Glass Technologies—174,141 digital marketing-related jobs were posted in 2016, accounting for 39 percent of 443,440 overall marketing jobs and providing a 30 percent increase from 2011’s digital marketing job stats.

-Still, before you decide that digital marketing is right for you, you might be wondering what skills apply to the field (and what separates digital marketing from traditional marketing).
+Still, before you decide that digital marketing is right for you, you need to understand what digital marketing is, including what sets it apart from traditional marketing, the skills required, and how you can learn them.
 In order to answer these questions, we’ve put together this guide to dive deeper into what digital marketing is all about.

 Table of Contents